adam951502/IBM-Data-Science-Professional-Certificate/README.md

 # IBM Data Science Professional Certificate

 The IBM Data Science Professional Certificate consists of 12 courses designed to equip you with the necessary tools and skills to excel in data science.
-The curriculum covers open-source tools and libraries, Python, databases, SQL, data visualization, data analysis, statistical analysis, predictive modeling, and machine learning.&#8203;:contentReference[oaicite:0]{index=0}
+The curriculum covers open-source tools and libraries, Python, databases, SQL, data visualization, data analysis, statistical analysis, predictive modeling, and machine learning.

 ---